sk92129/localizesample/README.md

    - 🇪🇸 Español
 3. The app will immediately switch to the selected language

+### iOS System Language Detection
+The app automatically detects system language changes on iOS:

+1. **Change your iOS system language** in Settings > General > Language & Region
+2. **Switch to another app** or go to the home screen
+3. **Return to this app** - it will automatically detect and switch to the new system language
+4. **No restart required** - the language change happens immediately when the app comes to foreground

-### System Language Detection
+### System Language Detection (Other Platforms)
 The app also automatically detects and uses your system's language setting:

-#### On iOS Simulator:
-1. Go to Settings > General > Language & Region
-2. Add Spanish to the list
-3. Drag Spanish to the top to make it the primary language
-4. Restart the app

 #### On Android Emulator:
 1. Go to Settings > System > Languages & input > Languages